 What should be in the background?
 What colors should I wear?

 Make sure you have a neutral background.
 Don’t photograph yourself standing in front of artwork or a fish tank!
 We want the potential client viewing your profile photo to connect with you!

 Don’t use wedding photos, or photos of yourself in a particular geographic location.
 Don’t take a shot with your spouse and crop out your partner.
 We can tell!
 Especially avoid photos that won’t inspire trust – such as a photo with a bar or casino in the background – or photos that highlight your travels to exotic locales.
 People want a therapist who is solid, reliable and available (as well as warm and friendly!).

 Wear a shirt or blouse that lights up your face.
 Medium to light blue generally works well for all skin tones.
 Avoid wearing dark colors, and avoid wearing white or grey.
 Black may be “in” but pass on black for your profile photo.

 Glasses can cause distortion or glare in the photo, and may inhibit the client from connecting with you on the profile photo.
 If you insist on wearing glasses, a professional photographer is especially effective.

 What should I do next?

-Feel free to contact TherapyEverywere and ask for feedback on your website or profile on PsychologyToday.com, GoodTherapy.com or other directory.
+Feel free to contact TherapyEverywere and ask for feedback on your website or profile on PsychologyToday.com, GoodTherapy.com, PsychologyEverywhere.com or another directory.
 We would love to help!
 Just call, or fill out the contact form and click Send.